Video production 101: a guide to drone and aerial filming

 Nina Postans

-Nina is Head of Marketing and Video Marketing Consultant at Skylark Media.
-With a background in advertising and publishing, Nina has an interest in consumer and technological trends.
-She has written for Marketing Week, Fashion Monitor, Advertising Week and Creative Review.
+Nina is Managing Director at Skylark Media.
+She has written for Marketing Week, Advertising Week and Creative Review.